andrew/ultimate-awesome/README.md

 - [awesome-mechatronics](https://github.com/engyasin/awesome-mechatronics) - A list of awesome mechatronics books, courses and software.
 - [awesome-audit-algorithms](https://github.com/erwanlemerrer/awesome-audit-algorithms) - A curated list of algorithms and papers for auditing black-box algorithms.
 - [awesome-tagged-templates](https://github.com/kay-is/awesome-tagged-templates) - A list of libraries and learning resources for ES2015 tagged template literals.
-- [llm-misinformation-survey](https://github.com/llm-misinformation/llm-misinformation-survey) - Paper list for the survey "Combating Misinformation in the Age of LLMs: Opportunities and Challenges" and the initiative "LLMs Meet Misinformation", accepted by AI Magazine 2024.
 - [DSP-Guide](https://github.com/mikeroyal/DSP-Guide) - Digital Signal Processing(DSP) Guide.
 - [awesome-deeplearning-study](https://github.com/taki0112/awesome-deeplearning-study) - Summary of DeepLearning (Korean and English are included).
 - [awesome-mcp](https://github.com/alexmili/awesome-mcp) - Awesome ModelContextProtocol resources - A curated list of MCP resources.